BloomTech-Labs/my-mentor-fe/README.md

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
-This is intended to be a guideline, feel free to add your own flare to it.

-🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
-Make sure to delete the numbers by the end of Labs.

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

 #  The Mentor Connector

 You can find the deployed project at www.theMentorConnector.net.

 ##  Contributors

-🚫Add contributor info below, make sure add images and edit the social links for each member.
-Add to or delete these place-holders as needed

 |                                       [Miley Wright](https://github.com/MileyWright)                                        |                                       [Toni Darden](https://github.com/Toniddarden)                                        |                                       [Chris Shockley](https://github.com/cishocksr)                                        |                                       [Hector Valdez](https://github.com/Haloking1212)                                        |                                       [Chris Daley](https://github.com/ShakeyFries)                                                               |
 | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |